About

 You may also reapply for the program by submitting a new application.
 You can submit a new application by visiting CaMortgageRelief.org and clicking Apply Now.

-My application was denied because it was indicated that I am no longer behind on my mortgage payments.
+The stated reason for my application denial was that I am no longer behind on my mortgage payments.
 However, I believe that I am behind.
 Why was this determination made?

 Find a HUD-certified housing counselor near you.